 Hiring in Human Resources: HR hiring market gains momentum

 In the first two years of the COVID-19 pandemic, it was less common for human resources professionals within a given industry to move into a new role.
 Job security aside, these professionals were busy with dealing with the pandemic and resulting employee engagements.
-The situation has since changed in 2022, notes Silvia Quirino, Manager at Robert Walters Vietnam.
+The situation has since changed in 2022, notes Silvia Quirino, Senior Manager at Robert Walters Vietnam.

 “We observed a higher turnover across different companies and industries for Head of HR positions.
 Candidates felt more confident now about the current economic situation and are willing to take a risk and move jobs,” Silvia notes.